 In early 2008 the Cornell Electron Storage Ring (CESR) will conclude nearly three decades of providing electron-positron collisions for the CLEO experiment.
 At that time it will be possible to reconfigure CESR as a damping ring test accelerator, CesrTA, for the International Linear Collider (ILC) project [2].
 With its twelve damping wigglers, CesrTA will offer horizontal emittances in the nanometer range and vertical emittances in the several picometer range approaching ILC damping ring emittances.
 An important feature of the CesrTA concept is the ability to operate with positrons or electrons.
-Positron operation will allow detailed testing of electron cloud issues critical for the operation of the ILC positron damping rings.
-Electron operation will allow us to explore the impact of the fast ion instability and to follow up on potential electron cloud effects for electrons that have appeared in early studies with CESR and at KEK [3].
-By alternating operation between electron and positron beams, we will be able to carefully characterize and distinguish various species dependent and independent effects, in particular the electron cloud effect, in a single ring.
+Positron operation will allow detailed testing of electron cloud issues critical for the operation of the ILC positron damping rings [3].
+By alternating operation between electron and positron beams, we will be able to carefully characterize and distinguish various species dependent effects in a single ring.
 Other key features of the CesrTA plan include operation with wigglers that meet or exceed all ILC damping ring requirements, the ability to operate from 1.5 to 5.5 GeV beam energies, a test bed for developing low emittance tuning algorithms and instrumentation, and the availability of a large insertion region for testing damping ring hardware.
 The evolutionary approach to developing low emittance tuning algorithms along with the development of state of the art survey techniques to correct the positions of the storage ring magnetic elements and the fast x-ray imaging techniques required for measuring these very small vertical beams sizes are essential to the success of the project.